-Registering for the ACT in 2019
+Registering for the ACT in 2023

-When Do You Take the ACTs?
+When Do You Take the ACT?

-How to Sign Up for the ACTs
+How to Sign Up for the ACT

 Before You Begin ACT Registration

-Before you sit down to register for the ACT, you will need to gather a few things to make the registration process go smoothly.
-You will need to be in front of a computer with internet, have a credit card or your fee waiver handy, have your high school course details, and have a headshot photo of yourself, or an available camera.
+Before you sit down to register for the ACT, you’ll need to gather a few things to make the process go smoothly.
+You will need to be in front of a computer with an internet connection, have a credit card or your fee waiver handy, have your high school course details, and have a headshot photo of yourself, or an available camera.

-You will need to register for an ACT account.
-Your account will give you access to ACT registration now, and score and college information later.
-You will be given your ACT ID when you register as well, so be sure to keep your login information available.
-You can register for an account here.
+To begin, you’ll register for an ACT account that will give you access to the ACT sign-up process now, and access to score and college information after you’ve taken the test.
+You will also get your ACT ID when you register, so be sure to keep your ACT account login information available, even after you’ve registered for the test.

-How to Register to Take the ACT
+How to Register for the ACT

 Once you’ve created an ACT account as detailed above, you can begin your ACT registration.